Antitrust and Competition

 - in the $1.4 billion sale of its phosphate mining and manufacturing business to The Mosaic Company.

 - Chevron Corporation in its $4.3 billion acquisition of Atlas Energy, Inc., a natural gas developer and producer.

 - China National Bluestar (Group) Corporation, a chemical manufacturer, in its $2 billion acquisition of Norway-based silicon producer Elkem AS from Orkla ASA, also of Norway.
 We also advised Bluestar on the Russian antitrust filing for the transaction.
 This transaction was named 2011 “Deal of the Year” by China Business Law Journal.

-- CME Group in its $11.8 billion acquisition of Chicago Board of Trade, its $9.3 billion acquisition of NYMEX, and its $126 million acquisition of the Kansas City Board of Trade.
+- its $126 million acquisition of the Kansas City Board of Trade.

-- Corning Inc. with the antitrust aspects of its acquisition of MobileAccess Networks, Inc. and its US$730 million acquisition of a majority stake in Discovery Labware Inc. from Becton, Dickinson and Company.
+- Corning Inc. with the antitrust aspects of its acquisition of MobileAccess Networks, Inc. and its $730 million acquisition of a majority stake in Discovery Labware Inc. from Becton, Dickinson and Company.

-- Dell Inc. in its US$2.4 billion acquisition of Quest Software, Inc.
+- Dell Inc. in its $2.4 billion acquisition of Quest Software, Inc.